Gabirel/agnoster/README.md

-# agnoster especially for FISH
+# agnoster for FISH

 A fish theme optimized for people who use:

 - Solarized
 - Git

-For Mac users, I highly recommend iTerm 2 + Solarized Dark
+For Mac users, I highly recommend `iTerm2` + `Solarized Dark`

 # Compatibility

 **NOTE:** In all likelihood, you will need to install a [Powerline-patched font](https://github.com/Lokaltog/powerline-fonts) for this theme to render correctly.

-To test if your terminal and font support it, check that all the necessary characters are supported by copying the following command to your terminal: `echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699"`.
+To test if your terminal and font support it, check that all the necessary characters are supported by copying the following command to your terminal:

+Fish user:
+`echo \ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699`.

+Bash or Zsh user:
+`echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699"`.

 The result should look like this:

 ![Character Example](https://gist.githubusercontent.com/agnoster/3712874/raw/characters.png)